inonedamnpage/inonedamnpage-hugo/content/post/css-basics.md

 * _border_: The border width, style and color around an element. eg `2px dotted blue`.
 * _border-radius_: How rounded the borders are, in pixels.
 Length are given in clockwise direction.
 * _box-shadow_: The shadow around box elements.
 Any number of shadows can be specified.
 Eg `10px 10px gray, 20px 20px`.

+# Normalizing Styles

+Different browses have different browser styles for displaying elements, which may make the web pages look differently in different browsers.
+For this reason, we use browser resets which reset the style and make the web page look the same.

+Two most popular resets are [Mayerweb](http://meyerweb.com/eric/tools/css/reset/) which resets things completely or [Normalize](https://github.com/necolas/normalize.css/) which applies some good looking default styles to elements.